Services Offered

 Document Printing for Notarial Acts

-An unexpired state or federally issued ID with your current legal name as listed in the document (or accompanied by an approved name change order), signature, and photograph are required for most notarizations.
-Examples of these types of IDs are a driver’s license, state ID, permanent resident card, or passport.
+An unexpired state or federally issued ID with your current legal name as listed in the document (or accompanied by an approved name change order), signature, and photograph is required for most notarizations.
+Examples of these types of IDs are a driver’s license, state ID, permanent resident card, or a passport book.

 Please make sure to have one available at the time of your appointment.
 ID copies or photographs of IDs are not acceptable.